TJ-rpg/dune/campaigns/The_Spice_Must_Flow/Introduction.md

 Surrounding me, the instruments of our household assume their appointed roles with a singular focus that mirrors the desert’s own brutal exactness:

-Lauro, the cold, calculating and unyielding Mentat, scrutinises the volatile Arrakeen atmosphere, his mind weaving inner, silent computations analysing the desert’s chaotic rhythm.
+Lavro, the cold, calculating and unyielding Mentat, scrutinises the volatile Arrakeen atmosphere, his mind weaving inner, silent computations analysing the desert’s chaotic rhythm.
 He is a creature of intellect, his gaze fixed on unravelling the mysteries born of sand and squall.

 Kleya Leanna Nasser Varmoth, my reserved and unflinching stepmother, watches over us with a dignified solemnity, a presence steeped in Bene Gesserit heritage that commands wary respect.
 With few words and a knowing gaze, she embodies both caution and the silent burden of our shared legacy.